JackTheSpades/SpriteToolSuperDelux/readme.txt

 		-c  <cluster>   Specify a custom cluster sprites directory (Default cluster/)

-		-r  <sharedpath>        Specify a shared routine directory (Default routines/)
+		-r  <sharedpath>        Specify a shared routine directory (Default routines/) -nr <number>			Specify a maximum number of shared routines (Default is 100, maximum is 310)

 		-ssc <append ssc>       Specify ssc file to be copied into <romname>.ssc -mwt <append mwt>       Specify mwt file to be copied into <romname>.mwt